infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 # Play Settings & Schedules

+# Varying needs of children based on age

 ## Children aged under five

-Children between four and five years are often in a pre-school setting.
+- Children between four and five years are often in a pre-school setting.
 They have different routines and structures in their day.
-They’re becoming more independent, self-confident and inquisitive.
+- They’re becoming more independent, self-confident and inquisitive.

-Usually they are content to play with their toys for longer, enjoy doing new things, and will play with or without an adult.
+- Usually they are content to play with their toys for longer, enjoy doing new things, and will play with or without an adult.

-Playing with your child is still lots of fun but you should encourage their freely chosen play.
+- Playing with your child is still lots of fun but you should encourage their freely chosen play.

- Suitable playing activities for children this age include:
+### Suitable playing activities for children this age include:
 -   reading or looking at books
 -   simple games such as snap, i-spy, snakes and ladders, playing cards
 -   outdoor scavenger hunts, picnics, ball games, hide-and-seek
 -   adding new items to the dressing up box such as old mobile phones, cameras, walkie-talkies and binoculars

 ## School age children

-As children grow up, they become more independent.
-They also test boundaries, explore their emotions and make friends.
+- As children grow up, they become more independent.
+They also test boundaries, explore their emotions and make friends

-They should be encouraged to follow their own play ideas and instincts.
+- They should be encouraged to follow their own play ideas and instincts.

-Suitable playing activities for children this age include:
+### Suitable playing activities for children this age include:
 -   outdoor play, traditional games, two ball, hopscotch, tag, bike rides, tree climbing
 -   den building using blankets, sheets, fabric, string, pegs, cushions, carpet squares
 -   doing arts and crafts such as junk art, building, crafts, sewing, woodwork